Joan K. Alexander: Connecticut Supreme Court

 On April 13, 2022, Governor Ned Lamont nominated Alexander to serve as an associate justice of the Connecticut Supreme Court, the seat vacated by to justice Christine Keller, who assumed senior status on March 31, 2022.
 On April 25, 2022, her nomination was reported out of committee.
 She was confirmed on April 29, 2022.
+On June 15, 2026, it was announced that Justice Alexander would resign effective August 1, 2026 to focus full-time on her role as Chief Court Administrator.